 Priestley's Complete Works

-The following are the complete works of Joseph Priestley as listed in the first volume of John Towill Rutt's The Theological and Miscellaneous Works of Joseph Priestley.
-Rutt often used a different edition then the ones listed below.
+The following are the complete works of Joseph Priestley as listed in the first volume book 2 of John Towill Rutt's The Theological and Miscellaneous Works of Joseph Priestley.
+Rutt often used a different edition than the ones listed below.
 Below are the dates when the manuscript was first published.
-I am trying to link online editions as possible.
-Please see my notes when the original or reprint is not available.
+I am trying to link online editions as possible, however often I cannot find a pdf of the first edition.
+I am attempting to link to Rutt when I cannot find the original or even a reprint.

 - The Scripture Doctrine of Remission, which shews that the Death of Christ is no proper Sacrifice, nor Satisfaction for Sin; but that Pardon is dispensed solely on the account of Repentance, or a Personal Reformation of the Sinner (for an online approximation see Rutt volume vii (see note on page 260 and introduction on page 533)